GAULAvionique2023-2024/ODB1_Firmware/README.md

 ![GAUL Banner](doc/logo-full.webp)

-Code for the on-board computer (ODB1) of the GAUL.
+Code for the on-board computer (ODB1) of the GAUL for the Launch Canada 2024 competition.

 ## LAUNCH CANADA 2024